RAGformation/RAGformation/README.md

 # RAGFormation

-## Team name
-- RAGtoRiches

 ## Project name
 - RAGFormation

-## Elevator pitch (short sentence)
+## Problem Statement
+- Enterprises have a tough time estimating how much cloud infrastructure will cost, and how it will look like?

+## Proposel Solution
-- Tailored cloud solutions based on use case, cost, and preferences using Agentic AI to research, design, diagram, and report an optimized result.
+- Tailored cloud solutions based on use case, cost, and preferences using natural language with Agentic AI to research, design, price, diagram, and report an optimized result.

 ## Built with
 - LlamaIndex
 - Pinecone
-- Together.ai
-- box
+- Box
 - LlamaCloud
 - Python
 - React